 The plastic surgery procedure helps you get the contour you desire.
 However, the changes obtained after the surgery are maintained with the help of compression garments.

 7. A Compression Garment can help promote circulation.

 After your plastic surgery procedure, you will need to have some time off work to rest and recuperate.
 However, restricted mobility increases the risks of clot formation and venous incompetence due to the decrease in circulation.
 This can have devastating consequences.

 The use of compression garments can help squeeze your peripheral blood vessels and promote circulation reducing the risks associated with poor circulation like DVT

 8. A Compression Garment provides comfort and Support to helps in easy mobility.

-The garment is made of lightweight materials that are comfortable enough for everyday wear all day long.
+The garment consists of lightweight materials that are comfortable enough for all-day everyday wear.
 They typically come with an opening at the back that makes them easy to put on or take off without assistance from another person; some even contain zippers making them easier still!
 Compressing areas worn over wounds will not only ensure faster healing but also prevent any unwanted movement which might cause further harm

 9. A Compression Garment helps reduce the chances of keloid scar formation.